arp242/goatcounter/tpl/_backend_sitecode.markdown

     {{template "code" .}}

 ### Multiple domains
-Right now GoatCounter doesn’t store the domain a pageview belongs to.
-If you add GoatCounter to several (sub)domain then there’s no way to distinguish between requests to `a.example.com/path` and `b.example.com/path`, as they’re both recorded as `/path`.
+GoatCounter doesn’t store the domain a pageview belongs to; if you add GoatCounter to several (sub)domain then there’s no way to distinguish between requests to `a.example.com/path` and `b.example.com/path` as they’re both recorded as `/path`.

 This might be improved at some point in the future; the options right now are: